mohdakrory/Deep-Learning-Practice/README.md

 - Feature Encoding
 - Feature scaling with MinMaxScaler
 - Train-Test split
-- Creating an MLP regression network and visualizing its architecture
+- Creating a MLP regression network and visualizing its architecture
 - Model training and performance assessment (MSE, MAE, R2)
 - Making predictions on a new sample